Josh Koenig, Co-Founder & Chief Strategy Officer Reading estimate: 6 minutes

 In my previous piece eulogizing Drupal 7, I talked about how special it was for the time and place it inhabited – a nice trip down memory lane for me and hopefully for many other tenured members of the Drupal community.
 Today, I want to focus on a different kind of reflection, which will probably be a little less comfortable for old Drupal heads.
 I’m taking a data-driven look at where the sites that historically ran on Drupal 7 live today.

 Spoiler alert, vastly more domains that previously ran Drupal 7 now point to WordPress compared to a modern version of Drupal.
 Honestly, I expected WordPress to be number one but was surprised at just how big the gap was.
 I used data from BuiltWith, which is a service that crawls the web analyzing technologies and keeps a historical record.
 It isn’t totally comprehensive but has tracked the lifecycle of over 800,000 Drupal 7 websites since.
-Of those, over 200,000 now use WordPress, compared to just 40,000 that stayed with Drupal and did the upgrade.
+Of those, nearly 300,000 now use WordPress, compared to just about 50,000 that stayed with Drupal and did the upgrade.

 Image

-In fairness, the largest group of D7 historical sites are still trucking along on D7.
-Almost 250,000 in BuiltWith’s data set have made no move yet, which lines up well with Drupal.org’s statistics showing 282,548 D7 sites still phoning home.
+A large group of D7 historical sites are still trucking along on D7.
+Around 230,000 in BuiltWith’s data set have made no move yet, which lines up well with Drupal.org’s statistics showing 282,548 D7 sites still phoning home.
 I don’t expect this to change drastically even with the end of community support coming up.
 Plenty of people are just happy where they are, and after discussions with many of our customers, we’re offering Long-Term Support for anyone who wants to get a few more years of value from their D7 investment, or who just needs more time to figure out (or complete) the next move for their web portfolio.

 It’s also worth noting that there are no other major players in terms of Drupal 7 successors.
 While “other” is the biggest slice, that’s an aggregation of 100s of technologies in the long tail, individually accounting for 1% or less each.
 This includes SaaS tools like Wix running about 10,000 and Squarespace about another 8,000.
 Joomla is the leading open-source CMS successor but runs only 4,600.
 Community-favorite Backdrop CMS, which is organized around keeping the spirit of D7 alive, shows up with just 527 sites, while Next.js, the leading modern front-end framework for websites, has taken over nearly 7,500 domains.
 But by far and away, WordPress won this adoption race.